All about iron and why we need it in our diet

 Why we need iron in our diet

 Tired all the time?
 Feeling low on energy?
 Can’t concentrate?
 There are many factors that can contribute (#life!), but one reason could be your iron level.
-Before you start self-diagnosing with ‘Dr. Google’ or dosing up on iron supplements, it’s important to get your facts straight about this mineral.
-“Iron is an essential dietary mineral needed for a lot of basic bodily functions,” says Dietitian and WW Program Developer, Nicole Stride.
-We need it for a healthy immune system, transporting oxygen around the body, and helping in the production of red blood cells.
+Before you start self-diagnosing with ‘Dr Google’ or dosing up on iron supplements, it’s important to get your facts straight about this mineral.
+“Iron is an essential dietary mineral needed for a lot of basic bodily functions,” says WW dietitian Nicole Stride.
+We need it for a healthy immune system, transporting oxygen around the body and helping in the production of red blood cells.

 The benefits of iron

 “While our bodies are good at storing iron – mostly in the form of haemoglobin (a blood protein) – we can’t make iron, so we have to get all of our daily requirements through the foods we eat,” says Stride.